Putting the Chic in Psychic

 I sipped my ultra-caffeinated brew, eyeing Damon over the rim of my cup.
 He was flat out hot.
 Like HAWT.
 I’d seen him mostly naked and could attest to six pack abs, broad shoulders, and thighs that could crack walnuts.
 And his ass.
 It could make a nun wet her panties.
 With that body, his dark blond hair, stormy blue eyes, and chiseled jaw, he could have been a model.
 The fact that he was eyeing me with the same orgasmic appreciation I’d just given the first sip of my coffee made me want to lick him like a lollipop.

-I am an almost-twenty-eight years old business woman and witch.
+I am an almost twenty-eight-year-old business woman and witch.
 I run Effortless Estates, a high-end estate liquidation business.
 I hold wealthy estate sales and have a showroom of the more valuable pieces.
-Or I did before a former colleague destroyed it out of frustration, all because I refused to die when he was trying to murder me.
-Luckily he did succeed offing Aunty Mommy, which made me almost willing to forgive him for my attempted murder, except he’d also tried to kill my three BFFs—Stacey, Jen, and Lorraine—not to mention Damon and my recently discovered uncle.
+Or I did, before a former colleague destroyed it out of frustration, all because I refused to die when he was trying to murder me.
+Luckily he did succeed in offing Aunty Mommy, which made me almost willing to forgive him for my attempted murder, except he’d also tried to kill my three BFFs—Stacey, Jen, and Lorraine—not to mention Damon and my recently discovered uncle.

 Nobody fucks with the people I love and gets away with it.
 Nobody.

-Just at the moment, however, everything gleamed shiny perfect.
+Just at the moment, however, everything gleamed shiny perfection.

-“I’m going to check on the construction progress and I have a couple potential clients to meet with and talk to Monica about sales this weekend.
-Later I’m having a late dinner with the girls.
+“I’m going to check on the construction progress, and I have a couple potential clients to meet with about sales this weekend.
+Later, I’m having dinner with the girls.
 What about you?”

 “More of the same.
 Sorting out your aunt’s financial estate.
 It’s like picking apart a gordian knot.”